 One way to think of your home is as a living object that expands and contracts as the seasons change and settles over time.
 So it’s important to keep in mind that your home will not stay pristine for the whole time you live there.
 You will have to maintain the home.
 Caulking and grout may separate, hairline cracks may appear in your drywall and paint and soil may erode as the weather changes.
 These are all normal events and are considered homeowner maintenance.

 While homeowner maintenance items are not included in most home warranties, builder and third-party warranties will cover defects in materials and workmanship for new homes for one year.
-Most builder warranties stop there, but some third-party warranties such as the 2-10 Home Buyer’s Warranty Program offered by McKee Homes will additionally cover your home’s systems for a full two years and the structure for a full 10 years.
+Most builder warranties stop there, but the McKee Homes Limited Warranty Program offered by McKee Homes will additionally cover your home’s systems for a full two years and the structure for a full 10 years.

 Systems coverage includes wiring, piping, and ductwork in electrical, plumbing, heating, cooling, ventilating, and mechanical systems.
 Structural overage includes all load-bearing components.